 Library Scanning Service - Digitised content for iFind Reading and Canvas

 Having undergone risk assessments and H&S COVID recovery training, Document Supply staff have returned to Singleton Park Library and are digitising articles, chapters, and extracts from library print resources to support online course provision.
 Digitised content is made available via links for course instructors to use in iFind Reading lists and Canvas.
 Find out about making digitisation requests on the Library Scanning Service webpage: https://libguides.swansea.ac.uk/iFindReading/requesting-digitisation

 The Document Supply Service continues to welcome requests for article and chapter copies.
 Submit requests via the Document Supply online request form, accessible on the service webpage along with the latest service updates: https://libguides.swansea.ac.uk/Document-Supply.

 The service is currently unable to obtain physical interlibrary loans, due to limits on access to UK library print collections.
 However, the team will try to fulfil requests if a suitable electronic format is available.
-All current interlibrary loans have been renewed until 23rd September 2020 at no charge to borrowers.
-If you are in possession of any interlibrary loans, please keep safe hold of them until the Library confirms arrangements for returning library materials.
-If you are currently in Swansea, but due to leave soon, please see the Library’s temporary arrangements for returns.
+We are now able to accept returns of interlibrary loans.
+If you are attending campus, your interlibrary loans can be returned using the self-return bins located in the entrance of Bay or Singleton Libraries during the specified opening hours.
+If you are not in Swansea or are unable to attend campus, please email Document Supply Services to arrange a postal return.

 We value your feedback regarding our phased return to Library services during the coronavirus (Covid-19) period.
 Please contact the Library’s Customer Services Team with any suggestions, comments, or queries you may have.